Thinking about buying a Rockville condo?

 This number is typically a percentage, but not always, and reflects the amount negotiated with your agent/broker.

-It is usually split with the transaction’s buyer agent and brokerage.
+It is usually split with the transaction’s listing agent and brokerage.

 Brokerage Admin Fee